ronen567/just-the-docs/docs/linear-regression-new.md

 Let's return to our homes prices prediction example, but for our convinience, simplify it for now, reduce the number of input features to n=1.
 This reduction will simplify the comutation illustration and graphical presentation of the problem, but we will not use generality and develope thesolution for any n.

 With that in mind, watch Table 1, which holds a set of 5 example data points, each relates to an appartment which is charectarized by its floor, and  labeled by its price.
 Based on those examples, we should set a model which will predict apartments price, given its floor.
-(Obviously the floor  by itself is not sufficient for apartment price prediction, but still, we take that for the sake of example's simplicity, but without losing generality - we will show the solution for any n.
+(Obviously the floor  by itself is not sufficient for a valid apartment price prediction, but still, we take that for the sake of example's simplicity, but without losing generality - we will show the solution for any n.
 Besides the too-small number of features,the number of examples, m=5, is obviously too small for a good prediction, but again, it's all for the sake of the example's simplicity.

 #### Table 1:  Apartments price prediction - single feature